Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 Adding a background layer
 ===================

-There is an input parameters: Other map, whose purpose is to add a background layer.
-If this parameter is empty, google maps will be the background layer.
+The Background image(s) input parameter allows adding a background layer.
+If this parameter is empty, google maps will be used as the background layer.

 Working with the generated QGIS project locally
 ===================